prasadgatiganti2727/devops-springboot-jenkins-aws/README.md

 This repository demonstrates a **production-style CI/CD pipeline** built around a **Spring Boot application**, showcasing real-world DevOps practices using **Jenkins, Docker, and AWS EC2**.

-The project automates the **entire software delivery lifecycle** — from source code commit to containerized deployment — following industry best practices for:
+The project automates the **entire software delivery lifecycle** — from source code commit to containerized deployment — following industry best practices for CI/CD, containerization, and cloud deployment.

-- Continuous Integration & Continuous Deployment (CI/CD)
-- Containerization
-- Cloud-based infrastructure and deployment

 This repository was created as part of **hands-on DevOps skill development** and is continuously refined to reflect **enterprise-grade workflows**.